nerotulip/ADM-Homework-4/Readme.md

 ### Side Notes

 Due to the fact that the text file given to us (Part 2 of the hw) was hugely heavy (2.2 GB) and too hard to handle for our Mac/PCs, we decided to cut it down to one third of the size, picking one row every three and writing them down to a new file.

+Our work is presented in two separate Jupyter Notebooks, one for each part of the assignment.